Christopher Reeve: Rehabilitation

-After a month in the hospital, Reeve spent five months at the Kessler Rehabilitation Center in West Orange, New Jersey to continue with his recovery and learn skills such as operating his electric sip-and-puff wheelchair by blowing air through a straw.
-In his autobiography Still Me, he described initially not wanting to face the reality of his new disability.
-Getting used to sitting strapped into a wheelchair, or taking a shower, were initially terrifying.
+After a month in the hospital, Reeve spent six months at the Kessler Rehabilitation Center in West Orange, New Jersey, to continue with his recovery and learn skills such as operating his sip-and-puff electric wheelchair by blowing air through a straw.
+In his autobiography Still Me, he described initially not wanting to face the reality of his disability.
+Getting used to sitting strapped into a wheelchair or taking a shower was initially terrifying.
 Reeve developed a deep fondness for many of the staff at Kessler, and through conversations with the other patients gradually started to see himself as being part of the disabled community.

 For the first few months after the accident, Reeve relied on a ventilator, which was connected to his neck through a tracheostomy tube, for every breath.
 With therapy and practice, he developed the ability to breathe on his own for up to 90 minutes at a time.

-Reeve exercised for up to four or five hours a day, using specialized exercise machines to stimulate his muscles and prevent muscle atrophy and osteoporosis.
+At home, Reeve exercised for up to four or five hours a day, using specialized exercise machines to stimulate his muscles and prevent muscle atrophy and osteoporosis.
 He believed that intense physical therapy could regenerate the nervous system, and also wanted his body to be strong enough to support itself if a cure for paralysis were found.

-Starting in 2000, he started to regain the ability to make small movements in his fingers and other parts of his body, and by 2002 reported that he could sense hot and cold temperatures on 65% of his body.
-Reeve's doctors were shocked by his improvements, which they attributed to his intensive exercise regimen.
+Beginning in 2000, he started to regain the ability to make small movements with his fingers and other parts of his body.
+By 2002, he could feel the prick of a needle and sense hot and cold temperatures on 65% of his body.
+He regularly exercised in a swimming pool and could push off with his legs from the side of a pool and make a snow angel movement with his arms.
+He also had a sense of proprioception, which is critical for movement control.
+Initially, Reeve was given an A grade on the ASIA Impairment Scale, indicating no motor or sensory function.
+In 2002, his grade was changed to C, indicating some degree of muscle movement and sensation.
+Reeve's doctors were surprised by his improvements, which they attributed to his intensive exercise regimen.
+The degree of his recovery was reported in scientific journals.

+In February 2003, Reeve became the third patient in the United States to undergo an experimental procedure in which electrodes were implanted in his diaphragm to help him breathe without a ventilator.
+Previously, he could force air into his lungs using his neck muscles, which required a lot of effort.
+With a diaphragm pacing device, he was able to breathe normally through his nose, regaining his sense of smell and normal speech.
+At first, the device allowed him to breathe for 15 minutes an hour, but over time this increased up to 18 hours a day.
+In November 2003, Reeve appeared in public without a ventilator for the first time since his accident.
+In 2008, the device was approved by the FDA under a Humanitarian Device Exemption, and received premarket approval in 2023.